tt-isv-org/scc/article-intro/README.md

 * **securityContext.runAsGroup** - request to run under a specific group ID.
 * **securityContext.fsGroup** - request to run under a specific group ID for accessing storage volumes.
 * **securityContext.seLinuxOptions** - request to run using a specific SELinux context set of labels.

+>**NOTE**: SELinux (Security-Enhanced Linux) is a Linux kernel module that provides additional access control security, and provides the following benefits:
+>
+>* All processes and files are labeled.
+SELinux policy rules define how processes interact with files, as well as how processes interact with each other.
+Access is only allowed if an SELinux policy rule exists that specifically allows it.
+>* Fine-grained access control.
+Stepping beyond traditional UNIX permissions that are controlled at user discretion and based on Linux user and group IDs, SELinux access decisions are based on all available information, such as an SELinux user, role, type, and, optionally, a security level.
+>* SELinux policy is administratively-defined and enforced system-wide.
+>* Improved mitigation for privilege escalation attacks.
+Processes run in namespaces, and are therefore separated from each other.
+SELinux policy rules define how processes access files and other processes.
+>

 ### Capabilities